0

 890 kg can be evaluated for selected high-power, track-focused, widebody, or heavier-duty forged families, but it is usually more than required for most normal 2 Series road builds.

-Will OEM BMW center caps fit LFI wheels?
+Will OEM BMW centre caps fit LFI wheels?

-LFI can machine the center cap area to accept OEM BMW center caps when requested during order drafting.
+LFI can machine the centre cap area to accept OEM BMW centre caps when requested during order drafting.

 Can LFI build widebody F22 wheels?